I'm going to try out WordPress so I'm blogging over there now:

 I’ve prayed for hurting, aching people

-And cried tears of joy at a wedding
+And cried tears of

 -All – in this season